stepchowfun/typical/README.md

 - `string` encoded as UTF-8.
 - Arrays (e.g., `[u64]`) are encoded in one of three ways:
   - Arrays of `unit` are represented by the number of elements encoded the same way as a `u64`.
 Since the elements themselves take 0 bytes to encode, there's no way to infer the number of elements from the size of the message.
 Thus, it's encoded explicitly.
   - Arrays of `f64`, `u64`, `s64`, or `bool` are represented as the contiguous arrangement of the respective encodings of the elements.
-The number of elements is not explicitly encoded, since it's implied by the width of the message.
+The number of elements is not explicitly encoded, since it's implied by the length of the message.
   - Arrays of any other type (`bytes`, `string`, nested arrays, or nested messages) are encoded as the contiguous arrangement of (*size*, *element*) pairs, where *size* is the number of bytes of the encoded *element* and is encoded in the same way as a `u64`.
 The *element* is encoded according to its type.

 #### `u64` encoding in depth